 - A. Section Includes: - 1.
-Demolition and removal of selected site elements. - B. Related Requirements: - 1.
-Section 015639 "Temporary Tree and Plant Protection" for temporary protection of existing trees and plants that are affected by selective demolition. - 2.
-Section 017300 "Execution" for cutting and patching procedures.
+Demolition and removal of selected site elements. - 2.
+Salvage of existing items to be reused or recycled. - B. Related Requirements: - 1.
+Section 015639 Temporary Tree and Plant Protection. - 2.
+Section 312316.13 Trenching.

-- A. Remove: Detach items from existing construction and legally dispose of them off-site unless indicated to be salvaged or reinstalled. - B. Remove and Reinstall: Detach items from existing construction, in a manner to prevent damage, prepare for reuse, and reinstall where indicated. - C. Existing to Remain: Leave existing items that are not to be removed and that are not otherwise indicated to be salvaged or reinstalled. - D. Dismantle: To remove by disassembling or detaching an item from a surface, using gentle methods and equipment to prevent damage to the item and surfaces; disposing of items unless indicated to be salvaged or reinstalled.
+- A. Remove and Dispose: Detach items from existing construction and legally dispose of them off-site unless indicated to be salvaged or reinstalled. - B. Remove and Stockpile: Detach items from existing construction, in a manner to prevent damage, and deliver to Owner, ready for reuse or store on a per project basis. - C. Remove and Reinstall: Detach items from existing construction, in a manner to prevent damage, prepare for reuse, and reinstall where indicated. - D. Existing to Remain: Leave existing items that are not to be removed and that are not otherwise indicated to be salvaged or reinstalled. - E. Dismantle: To remove by disassembling or detaching an item from a surface, using gentle methods and equipment to prevent damage to the item and surfaces; disposing of items unless indicated to be salvaged or reinstalled.